 Another occasional variation is that the "surprised" part of the party mistakes the setup with a possible ambush and decides to strike back, meaning that the partygoers will be either 1) killed, 2) forced to duck for cover or 3) stand still in horror with a present/cake/balloon/other harmless artifact that took the full brunt of the "counter-attack" standing among them.

 - One of Phil Foglio's What's New? with Phil and Dixie strips in Dragon magazine was about espionage Tabletop RPGs.
-Part of it explained why it was a really bad idea to throw a surprise birthday party for an undercover spy.
+Part of it explained why it was a really bad idea to throw a surprise birthday party for an undercover spy (because expecting an ambush, he barged into the room and killed everybody inside).
 It starts in the last panel here and concludes at the top of this one.

 - Get Shorty pushes this to the funniest extreme.
 The scene starts with a long sequence of Mafia Boss Momo wheezing his way up a long flight of steps, and from the way it's filmed, the lack of music, and the plot thus far, the audience is naturally expected that he's going to get assassinated any minute.
 He opens the door to his darkened apartment, and suddenly the lights go on, revealing a surprise birthday party in his living room.
 Momo dies of a heart attack from the surprise.

 - District 9: Wikus gets home: "I need to get to the toilet, quickly!
 Baby, listen I might've crapped in my pants— " "SURPRISE!"

 - Cloverfield: Rob, one of the protagonists, gets a nice little going-away surprise party - and New York is promptly attacked by a massive creature bigger than the Statue of Liberty.